ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Enabling the VMware vRealize Operations Tenant App
 {: #shared_vcd-ops-guide-vrops-app}

+The VMware vRealize Operations™ Tenant App feature is enabled by default when your organization is provisioned.
+From the Cloud Director tenant portal, click **More > Operations Manager** to access the VMware vRealize Operations Tenant App.

-Open an IBM ServiceNow ticket and submit a request to enable the VMware vRealize Operations Tenant App feature in your organization.
-When the VMware vRealize Operations Tenant App is enabled, confirm that **Operations Manager** is set in the **More** menu for the {{site.data.keyword.vmwaresolutions_short}} tenant portal.
+If the **Operations Manager** option is not available in the **More** menu, open an IBM ServiceNow ticket, and submit a request to enable the VMware vRealize Operations Tenant App feature in your organization.

 After the VMware vRealize Operations Tenant App is enabled for an organization, the users who are defined in the organization have access to the tenant app.